 Nicole makes a spur-of-the-moment bid and wins a house sight-unseen at auction.
-Will this Grand Boulevard tudor be a case of buyer's remorse?
+Will this Grand Boulevard Tudor be a case of buyer's remorse?
 Nicole visits the 6-bedroom, 3-bath manor and falls in love with its historic details and rustic charm.
 With some new paint, a landscaping overhaul and custom woodwork, the former eyesore begins to look revitalized.
-By working with the home's original style, Nicole is able to enhance its curb appeal without losing any of its early Twentieth Century grand beauty.
+By working with the home's original style, Nicole is able to enhance its curb appeal without losing any of its early-20th century grand beauty.

 Nicole knows that a ground floor powder room will see a ton of guests, so what will she do with a broken window, paint-covered floor tile, and an out-of-commission toilet?
 Avoiding the impulse to demolish and replace everything, Nicole restores the tile and sink fixture with elbow grease and an all-nighter.
 She adds dramatic wall color for flair, as well as a toilet and original glass that matches the classic style of the home.
 Nicole proves that when it comes to restoration, it's better to leave it, clean it, and make it functional again.

 What do you do when thieves have stolen priceless windows and hardwood flooring from your twentieth-century estate?
 If you're Nicole Curtis, you adapt and recreate!
 As Nicole tackles the spacious dining room of her tudor home, she must use custom leaded glass and modern oak flooring to mask the missing details.
 In order to restore her formal dining room to its former grandness, Nicole makes sure that the new elements blend seamlessly with the original style of the home.
 A combination of antique and reproduction furniture, glass, and flooring leave the space stately and polished.